Jacob Stallings Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.
+- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.07 team ERA that ranks 13th among all league pitching staffs.
+- The Phillies have a 4.06 team ERA that ranks 13th across all league pitching staffs.

-- Phillies pitchers combine to allow 91 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Phillies allow the eighth-fewest home runs in baseball (93 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.